royleejr/todo-list/README.md

 # Check It Off

-## Please view this site at 1680x950.
-I only had time to really build for that dimension.
+## Due to time constraints, the site was built for the exact screen dimensions of 1680 x 950.
+Please view the site at these dimensions.